WVam/toolscript-docs/Basics.md

     **Regular Instructions** are the common Instructions for actual actions that are displayed on screen like changing scenes, displaying popups, presenting evidence, or showing dialogue.

     **Container Instructions** work a bit differently.
 They contain multiple Regular Instructions.
 Container Instructions also have an individual ID assigned to each of them.
 The reason for that is simple: a Container Instruction has to be explicitly called via a Regular Instruction.
 A Regular Instruction is executed as soon as the engine reads the line.
 A Container Instructions won't be executed when it is read.
-This allows you, for example, to prepare Cross Examinations or Frames that are used more than once at the top of the script file.
+This allows you, for example, to prepare Cross-examinations or Frames that are used more than once at the top of the script file.
 As of now, there are three Container Instructions, which will be explained later.

     **Hybrid Instructions** are a mix between Regular Instructions and Container Instructions.
 In a Hybrid Instruction you can pass parameters like in a Regular Instruction, but a parameter may be not only a value, but also another Regular Instruction.
 Currently, Hybrid Instructions only appear in Investigations and Mood Matrix sequences.